RestExpress/PluginExpress/x-security/README.md

 Usage
 ========
-This plugin adds the X-Content-Type-Options header to all responses leaving the RestExpress server.
+Currently, this plugin only adds the X-Content-Type-Options header to all responses leaving the RestExpress server.
 The only currently defined option is "nosniff", therefore each header leaving the system will have a header that looks like
 ```X-Content-Type-Options: nosniff```